 It’s in your best interest to have a variety of ad groups all with their own unique keywords and type of keywords but how many keywords is overkill?
 I find it best to have between 10-20 keywords per ad group and in some cases a low as 5 keywords.
 If you have too many keywords in an ad group, a select few will eat up most of your budget while not giving the other keywords an opportunity to perform.
 If you have too many keywords together, you may need to look at breaking some of them out into new ad groups.
 If you don’t have enough keywords in your ad groups, then you might not get enough traction, or your keywords may be too broad resulting in a higher cost per conversion.

-Fourth, do you take advantage of ad extensions in your AdWords paid search campaigns?
+4. Do you take advantage of ad extensions in your AdWords paid search campaigns?

 Ad extensions are free to use and give a big boost to your ads.
 Ad extensions extend your ad with additional information that increases your ad real estate, the amount of information on your ad, valuable contact information, and most importantly they increase your click-through rate.
 There are three types of ad extensions that every account should be taking advantage of.
 Those ad extensions are site links, callouts, and snippets.
 Call extensions are important if you want leads to call you directly from a search in Google.

-Fifth, are your settings setup correctly and most effectively?
+5. Are your settings setup correctly and most effectively?

 When it comes to optimizing your Google AdWords paid search campaigns, most people think of keywords, campaigns, ads, and everything else besides settings.
 If we look at what we can do within settings, it may be the first place you start looking.
 In settings, we can choose our networks, devices, geo locations, bid strategies, and even ad delivery.
 Sometimes the simplest setting can lead to the best optimization.